 T3 TESTS:

-T3 tests are often useful to diagnosis hyperthyroidism or to determine the severity of the hyperthyroidism.
-Patients who are hyperthyroid will have an elevated T3 level.
+T3 tests are often useful to diagnose hyperthyroidism or to determine the severity of the hyperthyroidism.
+Hyperthyroid patients will have an elevated T3 level.
 In some individuals with a low TSH, only the T3 is elevated and the FT4 or FTI is normal.
 T3 testing rarely is helpful in the hypothyroid patient, since it is the last test to become abnormal.
-Patients can be severely hypothyroid with a high TSH and low FT4 or FTI, but have a normal T3.
+Patients can be severely hypothyroid with a high TSH and low FT4 or FTI but have a normal T3.

 If your blood work suggests your thyroid gland is overactive, your doctor may order a thyroid uptake test or an ultrasound.